-Funded by America’s pork producers to protect and enhance the health of the US swine herd, SHIC focuses its efforts on prevention, preparedness, and response.
-As a conduit of information and research, SHIC encourages sharing of its publications and research for the benefit of swine health.
+SHIC, launched in 2015 with Pork Checkoff funding, continues to focus efforts on prevention, preparedness, and response to novel and emerging swine disease for the benefit of US swine health.
+As a conduit of information and research, SHIC encourages sharing of its publications and research.
 Forward, reprint, and quote SHIC material freely.
-For more information, visit http://www.swinehealth.org or contact Dr. Paul Sundberg at email@example.com.
+SHIC is funded by America’s pork producers to fulfill its mission to protect and enhance the health of the US swine herd.
+For more information, visit http://www.swinehealth.org or contact Dr. Sundberg at firstname.lastname@example.org.